sonic-net/SONiC/doc/warm-reboot/system-warmboot.md

 - use kexec to reboot, plus one extra kernel argument ```warm-reboot```

 Plan to re-use fast-reboot script.
 Improve the fast-reboot to handle warm-reboot scenario, have a symbol link to warm-reboot.
 The script detects the name, and call corresponding reboot.

+## SAI expectations for warm shutdown
+- Application (e.g. SONiC) sets switch attribute SAI_SWITCH_ATTR_RESTART_WARM to true before calling remove_switch().
+  - Note that this attribute doesn't have to be set at switch_create() time.
+This is a dynamic decision, setting before calling remove_switch is sufficient.
+- Application sets profile attribute SAI_KEY_WARM_BOOT_WRITE_FILE to a valid path/filename where the SAI data will be saved during upcoming warm shutdown.
+  - Depending on the SAI implementation, this value might have been read by SAI at switch_create() time only.
+It is recommended to set this value before calling crete_switch().

 # going up path